sowcow/blog/content/posts/moon.md

 to people with pathological imagination.

 On the other hand the moon is not lying.
-Because there is that basic illusion in everybody's eye and the moon silently reminds you now and then about it.
+Because there is that basic illusion and a blind spot in everybody's eye and the moon silently reminds you now and then about it.